BizShuk/bizshuk.github.io/resume/interview_answer.md

 ##### Why do i choose Golang as a personal language?
 Great performance compare with script language, more high level compare with C,C++, and cross platform.
 My software destination is network , including up and down.
 Golang is pretty matched for me.
 <br><br>

+##### Why do i study Google C++ education?
+Most of system are implemented with C,C++.
+If I need to hack some of them, I should know about them first.

+# About companies

 ##### Why did i leave Gamesofa Inc.?
 It's a great company, stable daily work, good communications between employees, using data-driven to do things.
 If I'm more than 32, I definitly stay.
 Just all of things are done, don't have a right way to be involved to grow up.
 But even i leave this company, i still keep in touch with people including Marketing director.